department-of-veterans-affairs/vagov-content/pages/burials-memorials/parent-dic-rates.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="income-2000-1">$1,901 to $2,900</button>
 <div id="income-2000-1" class="usa-accordion-content">

-All income limits and beginning monthly rates in $ U.S. dollars
+All income limits and beginning monthly rates are in $ U.S. dollars
 | Income limit <br> (income less than or equal to this amount) | Beginning monthly rate | Rate of decrease <br> (also called a $1 decrement) |
 | --- | ---: | ---: |
 | $1,900	| $564	| .08 |